christianrondeau/vim-base64/README.md

 * `<leader>atob` to convert from base64 to a string
 * `<leader>btoa` to convert from a string to base64

+## Doing a regex replacement

+You can also, in normal mode, replace all instances of a regular expression by their base64 representation, using `<leader>btoa/` or `<leader>atob/`.
+This will insert a command mode string, with your cursor directly where you can type the regular expression.

 # Contributions

 Before making pull requests, make sure that [tests](tests/) still pass.
 They are using [Vader.vim](https://github.com/junegunn/vader.vim).